ValerieThoma/ShoeBox-Project-full/README.md

     });
 });
 ```
-From the Administrators dashboard, those with permissions can upload photos and add comments to the volunteers' profiles.
+From the Administrator's dashboard, those with permissions can upload photos and add comments to the volunteers' profiles.
 Eddie wrote this sick-ass Left Join and I'm hella envious.
 ``` javascript
 router.get('/userReview', (req, res)=>{
     var numPhotos = -1;